coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 As more and more teams started adopting Prefect at Coveo, we felt that it is important to provide basic capabilities and initializations for these internal developers.
-We wanted to make sure that their ramp-up and adoption of the tool was as easy as possible; enabling them to focus on the features they have to implement rather than plumbing around it.
+We wanted to make sure that their ramp-up and adoption of the tool was as easy as possible, enabling them to focus on the features they have to implement rather than plumbing around it.

 To achieve that, we came up with the idea of creating a base [task](https://docs.prefect.io/core/concepts/tasks.html) that would take care of all the common initializations that is required by pretty much every Prefect